In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 Discussing your hearing loss with your doctor

 If you think you are losing hearing then discuss this with your GP.
 You may notice difficulty distinguishing what people are saying, or that everything seems quieter.
 Others may comment that you have the TV turned up very loud.
-Perhaps you have been exposed to loud noise.
+You have difficulty hearing specifically in the presence of background noise.
+Perhaps you have been exposed to loud noise in the past.

 Your doctor may ask you the following questions:

 - Has your hearing worsened suddenly or gradually?
-Sudden deafness is uncommon but can be due to sudden trapping of water behind wax (cerumen) in the ear canals.
-Rarely it can have a more serious cause and you may need to see a hearing specialist urgently.
+Sudden deafness is uncommon but can be serious and you may need to see a hearing specialist urgently.

 - Are both ears affected?
 Clearly ear infections, glue ear and earwax may be one-sided or two-sided.
 However, if you have severe hearing loss and wax is present in the ear canals then the wax needs to be cleared.
 After this the ear needs to be reassessed in case the wax was not the only reason for hearing reduction.